gregalletti/API-project/README.md

 # API-project
-Source code of the Algorithms and Principles of Computer Science course at PoliMi.
+Source code of the Algorithms and Principles of Computer Science project course at PoliMi.

 ## Target
 C99 implementation of a Non-deterministic Single Tape Turing Machine.